OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/ta/zlma.md

 ---
 title: zlma
-description: The zlma page provides an in-depth understanding of the zero lag exponential moving average (ZLEMA), with insight into its usage, parameters such as 'n_length' and 'n_offset', and a usage example.
+description: "The zlma page provides an in-depth understanding of the zero lag exponential" moving average (ZLEMA), with insight into its usage, parameters such as 'n_length' and 'n_offset', and a usage example.
 This indicator was created by John Ehlers and Ric Way and the page neatly explains the concept with visual aids.